r5valkyrie/docs/docs/console-dev-menu.md

-﻿
-# Console Dev Menu System (Top Bar Presets)
+# Console Dev Menu (Top Bar Presets)

-The **Console Dev Menu System** in Valkyrie allows developers to create a customizable tabbed menu in the in-game console’s top bar.
+The **Console Dev Menu** in Valkyrie allows developers to create a customizable tabbed menu in the in-game console’s top bar.
 It provides a quick-access UI for spawning weapons, switching maps, testing abilities, toggling debug tools, and more.

 The system works by registering "preset commands" that are displayed hierarchically as tabs and buttons.
 These presets can be added dynamically from mod config files (`MOD/cfg/autoload/configname.cfg`) or entered live through console commands.